Our Verdict

 The recline has four adjustment levels.
 The handle is easy enough to push down for angle adjustments.

-The level indicator is a needle style/notch attached to a hinge that flutters somewhat and requires patience when assessing.
+The level indicator is a needle-style/notch attached to a hinge that flutters somewhat and requires patience when assessing.

 Ease of Installation - Belt

+The belt pathway is not color-coded; sticker indications point to the path.
+The belt slots are smaller than we'd like, and it felt busy and challenging to ensure our belt wasn't twisted.
 The base lacks a lock-off or tensioner, making it hard to get tight and stay tight.
-This lack of tensioner or lock-off was disappointing, given how many options now include one or both tightening helpers.
+This lack of tensioner or lock-off was disappointing, given how many options include one or both.
 No matter how successful we thought we were getting the vehicle belt tight, it always got looser before installation was over.
 It passed the wiggle test, but we suspect many parents won't like how wobbly it feels.
 The recline adjustment is designed better than some, and the indent helps avoid searching for it smashed into the vehicle seat.
 The dial indicator takes time to settle, so you won't know if you have it right immediately.

 Ease of Installation - w/o the Base